mrpascal1/mrpascal1.github.io/_posts/2025-08-9-method_hooking_root_android.md

 - Keep your detection logic under active maintenance; Android internals change often.
 - Prioritize server-side attestation for high-sensitivity operations — the device can be hacked, your server cannot (assuming proper security).

----

-## Want this as a polished, ready-to-post Markdown file?

-I created this document with full code examples and an implementation roadmap.
-If you want, I can:
-- Convert the Gradle/CI snippets into real Gradle task code for your pipeline.
-- Produce an NDK example that reads an exported symbol prologue and computes a SHA-256 (per-ABI sample for arm64-v8a + armeabi-v7a).
-- Add small diagrams and a TL;DR 1-page checklist for your portfolio landing page.

-Tell me which follow-up you'd like (NDK code, Play Integrity integration examples, or a shorter publish-ready summary).